• Home

 Lesson one: Picking the right pumpkin

 Pumpkin grower Marie Lindner from Crows Nest in Queensland says there are over forty known pumpkin types.
 Her favorite, the galeux desires, may look like contamination to the untrained eye.
-It’s pinkish/orange in color and has plenty of warts on it, which Marie says is where all of the flavors is.
+It’s pinkish/orange in color and has plenty of warts on it, which Marie says are where all of the flavors are.
 “Warts on a pumpkin can be a touch off-placing.
-However, it is wherein all the sugars are, which makes for a really great pumpkin,” she says.
-It’s no longer a spread you will find on supermarket shelf each time soon, though.
+However, it is wherein all the sugars are, which makes for a great pumpkin,” she says.
+It’s no longer a spread you will find on supermarket shelves anytime soon, though.
 Marie says that sorts like butternut, grey, and Kent are less difficult to develop and look nicer on a shelf.
 If you’re interested in sports beyond the ones three, your satisfactory guess is finding a grower or trying your good fortune at a pumpkin festival.
 Although Marie has a smooth spot for the “much less appealing” varieties, she has some pumpkin client recommendations.

 Choosing a great one